 11/12th September: Sydney (city center and Rose Bay).

 Sydney, day 5 and 6 – Tales from the harbour, stories from the Aboriginals

 Melbourne, Days 7 and 8: Food, culture, music (and more food!

 15th September: Great Ocean Road.
 16th September: Melbourne (city center).

-Days 9 and 10 – Great Ocean Road, rocky waves and graffiti.
+Days 9 and 10 – Great Ocean Road, rock waves and graffiti

 17th September: Adelaide.